immutable-js/immutable-devtools/README.md

 ## Contributing

+### devtools

 1. [Install yarn berry](https://yarnpkg.com/getting-started) if you don't have it already
 1. Clone the project
 1. run `yarn install`
 1. run `yarn run build` on each file you change
 1. open the `index.html` located in the `packages/devtools` directory and open the console.

+### Browser extension

+1. `yarn install`
+2. `yarn build`
+3. On Chrome:
+   1. Open "chrome://extensions"
+   2. Enable "Developer mode"
+   3. Click "Load unpacked" and select the "packages/extension/extension" directory
+4. On Firefox:
+   1. On your console, go to the `/packages/extension/extension` directory
+   2. Run `web-ext run` (you may need to install [web-ext](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing_web-ext))
+5. Open devtools settings and enable custom formatters
+6. Open "/packages/extensions/test-page/index.html" to check everything looks as expected.

+Make sure to reload the extension after any changes.

 ## Original projects